JoSSte/datagen/README.md

 ## Potential future enhancements
 :memo: Other backends than PHP

-:memo: Progressbar in table - replaced by result

 # **DO NOT put this PHP file on a public webserver - it may be used for a DoS attack.**